Analysis | China Will Rack Up Three Billion Trips During World’s Biggest Human Migration

 2. Are people curtailing travel plans?

 Not if official forecasts prove accurate.
 China’s railways expect 440 million trips, up 8% from last year, to take place during the 40-day official travel season known as Chunyun.
 (That translates as “Spring Festival Transportation” and typically begins 15 days before the start of Lunar New Year; this year it’s Jan.
 10-Feb.
 18.)
 And some 79 million passengers will take flights, up more than 8% from 2019.
 There will be more than 17,000 flights a day on average, an increase of about 13% from 2019.
 The new Daxing airport in south Beijing is expected to handle 1.9 million trips.
-Because of the pneumonia outbreak, many airports have begun screening passengers arriving from Wuhan for signs of fever.
-People were advised to avoid unnecessary travel to the city, in central China, and tour groups were banned from leaving.
+Because of the new SARS-like virus, airports are screening passengers arriving from Wuhan for signs of fever.
+The government put the city in central China on lockdown Thursday, halting public transport and canceling flights.

 3. Do people spend much time traveling?